Ross Colton: Professional

+Tampa Bay Lightning

 Upon concluding his collegiate career, Colton attended the Lightning's 2018 training camp before being assigned to their American Hockey League affiliate, the Syracuse Crunch for the 2018–19 season.
 He recorded his first professional career goal during a 6–3 loss to the Charlotte Checkers on October 27, 2018.
 As the season continued, Colton maintained a scoring streak of seven points within five games including his first career multi-goal game.
 He finished his rookie season ranked third on the team for goals with 14 and was fourth overall with 31 points.

 Following his rookie season, Colton was invited to participate in the Lightning's training camp but was again returned to the Crunch for the 2019–20 season.
+Colton appeared in every game for the Crunch before the season was ultimately cancelled due to the COVID-19 pandemic, leading the team in assists and finishing second on the team in points scored.
 Once the league returned to play in January, Colton was re-called to the NHL level after playing in three AHL games.
 On February 24, 2021, Colton skated in his first career NHL game in a 3–0 Lightning win over the visiting Carolina Hurricanes at Amalie Arena.
 During the game, he recorded his first career NHL goal and point, becoming the ninth player in Lightning history to score a goal in their NHL debut.
 Colton also joined Nikita Kucherov as the only players in team history to record a game-winning goal in their first game.
 He remained with the team as they pushed to qualify for the 2021 Stanley Cup playoffs, while also recording nine goals and 12 points in 30 regular-season games.